Outrage over BBC 'posh boys club' as I'm A Celebrity star Jordan North replaced by Strictly's Jamie Laing

 Radio 1 fans furious as Jordan North exits

-As the news was shared on social media, one fan commented: “Ffs Radio 1 has turned into the posh boys’ club.”
+As the news Jordan was leaving Radio 1 was shared on social media, one fan commented: “Ffs Radio 1 has turned into the posh boys’ club.”
 Another said sarcastically: “It’s a real riches to riches story, inspirational.”
 A third agreed and said: “Great to see another working class boy given a shot.”

 Another commented on Jamie’s appointment: “Oh yes the famous expert in music… why don’t you have people who actually know about music?
 Absolutely ridiculous.”
 Others said they’d be turning off: “Well this is ridiculous No more Radio 1 for me then.
 I hope he’s moving onto something bigger.”